Updated 8 August 2022

-In the midst of the outbreak of Monkeypox, UAE has reported its first case of Monkeypox recently.
-Below, we have gathered all the information that you need about the Monkeypox in the UAE.
+The World Health Organization (WHO) has recently declared the spread of Monkeypox a ‘global health emergency’ amid the rising infection rates worldwide.
+The UAE reported its first case of Monkeypox in May 2022.
+Below, we have gathered all the information that you need about the Monkeypox virus in the UAE.
 Read further to find out.

 What is Monkeypox?

 Monkeypox is a viral zoonotic disease that occurs primarily in tropical rainforest areas of Central and West Africa and is occasionally exported to other regions.

 Monkeypox is transmitted from one person to another by close contact with lesions, body fluids, respiratory droplets and contaminated materials such as clothing, bedding, or other items used in healthcare settings.